yulliwasameur/yulliwasameur.github.io/_pages/publications.md

 ___
 These works provide an overview of my research in sustainability data analysis with the use of machine learning techniques.

 * **Cheng, I.K.**, Leong, K.K.
 (2022).
 "Data-driven decarbonisation pathways for reducing life cycle GHG emissions from food waste in the hospitality & food service sectors."
-Prepreint available at <a href="https://europepmc.org/article/ppr/ppr512570"> Europe PMC </a>.
+Prepreint available at <a href="https://nature.com/articles/s41598-022-27053-6"> Nature Scientific Reports </a>.

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>